Spring Garden Revival

 Phone: (978) 546-3525

-Website: Rockport Department of Public Works
+Official Website: Rockport Department of Public Works

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Rockport

-Lawn edging projects in Rockport must comply with zoning setbacks, typically 3-10 feet from property lines—always verify with local ordinances.
-Respecting easements and right-of-way restrictions is crucial.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants or emergency access.
+Lawn edging in Rockport must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Always respect easements and right-of-way restrictions.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to identify underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Personal protective equipment—such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—should be worn, and equipment must be well-maintained.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.
-For permit and inspection questions, contact: Rockport Inspectional Services Department

 34 Broadway, Rockport, MA 01966